0xcert/docs/api/api/client.md

 ### Client fetch error

-Client fetch error represents the error thrown by client when the 0xcert API(link) server responds with error.
+Client fetch error represents the error thrown by client when the 0xcert API server responds with error.
 In case of failure, client responds with `errors` key, which holds a list of error objects.

 ```js
 {